abitravers1989/countMyWords/README.md

 It formats this and displays it in a html file which is rendered in the browser.

+## Controller / Opening the file.

+First I started by doing this asynchronously.
+This meant that the file opened and loaded before the wordCounter App functions could be ran on it's content.
+It therefore did not work.

+I then decided to do this syncronously.
+While the node FS modules are something I have had experience with in my final project, using them syncronously and potentially using setTimeouts is something I have had less experience with.

+This was my first attempt.
+This obviously didn't work because the variable fileContents could not be accessed outside of the function it is set in.

 ## Where my thinking came from

 I designed the MVP as I did because I had recently done something in the command line.
 I wanted to get the simplistest working products